About

 • Survey

-Conducted by LabEx ICCA and supported by the European Trans Europe Halles network (TEH Network)
+To map sustainable practices in ACPs - conducted by LabEx ICCA and supported by Trans Europe Halles

 From April to July 2024